Kitware/VTK-m/README.md

         includes (optionally built) OpenGL rendering classes.
       + The OpenGL rendering classes require that you have a extension binding library and one rendering library.
-A windowing library is not needed expect for some optional tests.
+A windowing library is not needed except for some optional tests.
   + Extension Binding
       + [GLEW](http://glew.sourceforge.net/)
   + Rendering Canvas